 The AI system should be flexible and yet complex enough to address all areas of AI, including computer vision, OCR, voice recognition, and NLP.

 Let’s take NLP as an example.
 NLP is designed to read, decipher, understand, and make sense of human language in a manner that’s useful in machine-to-human interaction.
 It can detect sentiment from text communications.

 If a customer writes an email that says, “I need you to address this ASAP!” for instance, NLP can detect that the customer is not happy and escalate the issue to a live customer service agent — while at the same time letting the customer know he or she should hear from the agent within X number of minutes.

 NLP components should be extensible — that is, easily added to the RPA system.
 Enterprise A2019 enables NLP modules to be incorporated into the platform (see Figure 2), where the NLP technology can be integrated into various bots and processes.

 One of the most critical use cases where business data is converted from unstructured into structured form is intelligent document processing.
 Business documents — such as invoices, purchase orders, contracts, and shipping documents — all contain business-critical data hidden in unstructured content.

-Automation Anywhere IQ Bot is an intelligent document processing solution that automatically reads documents in various formats, sorts them, extracts data from them, and converts the data into a structured format.
+Automation Anywhere Document Automation is an intelligent document processing solution that automatically reads documents in various formats, sorts them, extracts data from them, and converts the data into a structured format.
 Hence, this data becomes available for automatic processing by business applications and RPA bots, enabling end-to-end process automation.